-In 2019, our operators handled almost 1.9 million incoming and outgoing calls, processed more than 800,000 electronic and paper documents, and chatted online with nearly 63,000 customers.
+In 2020, the Company's operators handled almost 1.9 million incoming and outgoing calls, processed more than 600,000 electronic documents, and chatted online with nearly 70,000 customers.
+The new CHATBOT LEO, which has won numerous industry and client awards, conducted another 90,000 conversations.